Federico Fernández Cavada: Death

 Federico's eldest brother Emilio remained in Philadelphia, where he was an active fundraiser for the Cuban insurrection.
 He relayed the news which he received from his brothers to the exiled strategists and other Cuban exiles in Philadelphia and New York.
 The funds he raised were funneled together with arms and munitions to the insurgent forces in the island.

-In 1871, Fernández Cavada took charge of the military division in Camagüey and, together with fellow rebel Bernabé de Varona, planned an armed invasion on the western coast of Cuba.
+In 1871, Fernández Cavada took charge of the military division in Camagüey and, together with fellow rebel Bernabé Varona, planned an armed invasion on the western coast of Cuba.
 The Cuban Liberation Army approved a resolution to permit Fernández Cavada to travel to the United States.
 He intended to seek support among his military contacts for the cause of Cuban independence.
 He traveled to "Cayo Cruz" in the northern coast of Camagüey to wait for his transportation; but he was captured by the Spanish gunboat Neptuno in 1871 and taken to Puerto Principe.
 He was transferred to the town of Nuevitas from Puerto Principe.
 Tried by the Spanish authorities, he was sentenced to die by firing squad.
 Generals George Gordon Meade, Daniel Sickles and Ulysses S. Grant, his military compatriots in the United States, attempted in vain to obtain his release.
 Fernández Cavada was executed on July 1, 1871.
 His last words were "Adios Cuba, para siempre" (Goodbye Cuba, forever).